+'''

-CAUTION If disk_name is an alternate path to a disk that does not appear in the lvmtab file for this system, or is a disk that is in use on another system, but not imported onto this system, then do not pvcreate -f the disk.
+Caution If disk_name is an alternate path to a disk that does not appear in the lvmtab file for this system, or is a disk that is in use on another system, but not imported onto this system, then do not pvcreate -f the disk.
 Doing so will destroy the LVM headers.
-You can use pvcreate without the -f option safely, as it will only succeed if the disk is not listed lvmtab and the LVM headers indicate it is not a member of any volume group.
+You can use pvcreate without the -f option safely, as it will only succeed if the disk is not listed in the /etc/lvmtab file, and if the LVM headers indicate that it is not a member of any volume group.
 (That is, it has been pvcreated but not been an argument for vgcreate or vgextend.)

+'''